 2. Gauge Your Level of Activation or Triggering

 Each of you can name your number from 0-10.
 Zero is neutral and 10 is my head is about to explode/I’ve completely lost it (can be rage, desire to flee, dissociation).
 The idea is to try and avoid having conversations – and especially making any decisions – when you are in high activation.
 Anything beyond a 3 on either side, and it’s better to look for a way to come down and reconnect before you even try to start talking.

+Remember you are both good people.
 Once you’ve started the conversation, your partner might say things to you that make you feel like you’ve done something wrong.
-At this point, instead of defending or explaining, see if you can take a moment and remind yourself or your inner child (silently inside your head) that you are a good person and you are doing the best you can.
+Or, you might start to feel like your partner is trying to hurt you on purpose.
+Instead of defending or explaining or accusing and shaming, see if you can take a moment and remind yourself that you and your partner are both good people and you are doing the best you can.

 It is almost impossible to get both people’s feelings or issues heard at the same time.
 Either of you can generously offer though to be the listener first.
 You can also preemptively decide to let the person with the highest trigger number go first.
 If over the course of your relationship, the same person always seems to be the listener first, it’s a good idea to let the other take a turn.
 In the least, try consciously acknowledging and making sure everyone is ok with whatever is happening around turn-taking.

 Sharing vulnerably means talking about your feelings and not about what happened or about the other person.
 If you are the person who is sharing first, try to speak neutrally – in a non-shaming, non-judgmental way.
 Explain what the other person is doing and tell them how it makes you feel.
 For example: “When you decline my invitations for sex, I feel rejected and start to shut down or give up.”

 6. Listen Empathetically